CPNV-ES/RIA2_rekognition_python/README.md

 ## Via Script

-You also could start the following script :
+You also could start the following script to run the environment :

 ```
 .\winStart.ps1